Blog

 Pricing

-• Pro ($59/month): All the perks from the Starter plan, brand kit, analytics, integrations, and privacy controls.
+• Pro ($59/month): All Starter features plus brand kit, analytics, integrations, and privacy settings

 6. Gamma: Turns rough prompts into sleek, modern web-style decks